Floorp-Projects/Floorp/toolkit/components/telemetry/docs/environment.rst

             count: <number>,  // desktop only, e.g. 8, or null on failure - logical cpus
             cores: <number>, // desktop only, e.g., 4, or null on failure - physical cores
             vendor: <string>, // desktop only, e.g. "GenuineIntel", or null on failure
-            family: <string>, // desktop only, null on failure
+            family: <number>, // desktop only, null on failure
-            model: <string>, // desktop only, null on failure
+            model: <number, // desktop only, null on failure
-            stepping: <string>, // desktop only, null on failure
+            stepping: <number>, // desktop only, null on failure
             l2cacheKB: <number>, // L2 cache size in KB, only on windows & mac
             l3cacheKB: <number>, // desktop only, L3 cache size in KB
             speedMHz: <number>, // desktop only, cpu clock speed in MHz